kainuk/mobile_codes/README.txt

     Nodes Author or a users profile.
   * Mobile Code generator - An Admin module optimized helper block.
 * Support for:
+  * Drupal core Image module - Use an Image style on the Mobile Codes.
   * Shorten module - Shorten URLs in Mobile Codes.